 Are ex officio positions on boards an old idea we should let go of?
 Are there benefits of ex officio involvement on one’s board?
 Little has been written about the expectations of ex officios or what standards of performance ex officios should themselves aspire to.
 I intend to help fill this gap a little.
 In particular, I want to bring to light the value of certain kinds of board connections to the wider community that external ex officio directors, among others, can provide.

 The focus here will be on brushing the dust off external ex officios, those who inhabit unappointed and unelected positions around the board table from outside the organization.
 In a later post, Part 2 of a series, I will take measure of the common practice of board structures with internal ex officio roles built in.
 Most often this has to do with committee membership.
-In Part 3, I will dig around to expose the contribution to leadership possible by boardroom guests from inside and outside the organization.

 When in Rome…